amida-tech/orange-api/docs/src/journal.md

 ## Journal Entry [/patients/{patientid}/journal/{journalid}]
 ### Retrieve One Entry [GET]
 View information on an individual journal entry. `medication_ids` is helpfully expanded out into `medications`.
-The current user will need read access to the patient's data.
+The current user will need read access to **both** the patient's data and all medications tagged in `medication_ids`.

 + Parameters
     + patientid (integer, required)